InMOOC

 Introduction

 InMOOC is a free MOOC open to everybody.
-It corresponds to chapter 1 of the book "Mobile Robotics, Luc Jaulin (2015), ISTE editions".
+It corresponds more or less to chapter 1 of the book "Mobile Robotics, Luc Jaulin (2015), ISTE editions".
 This MOOC requires notions in mathematics (typically those that are needed to enter engineering schools in France).

 It is supposed to be in English, but some videos associated to exercises are still in French.